vidyalatha-badde/convolutionSeparable/guided_convolutionSeparable_SYCLmigration/README.md

   for(int i=0; i<= 2*KERNEL_RADIUS; i++)
   a[i]=c_Kernel[i];
   ```
-(Note: These optimization techniques also work with the larger input image sizes.)
+>**Note**: These optimization techniques also work with the larger input image sizes.

 ### On Linux*